Getting Started with: Git, GitHub, and GitHub pages

 $ cd test_repo

-1. You should now be inside your new repository.
-Add a README.md file to your local repository.
-You can use a text editor like VSCode, Jupyter Lab, or Sublime Text, or you can do this in the Terminal with your preferred editor.
+5. You should now be inside your new repository within the Terminal.
+We will now add a README.md file to your local repository.
+You can use a GUI-based text editor like VSCode, Jupyter Lab, or Sublime Text, or you can do this in the Terminal with your preferred editor.
+By default, your Terminal likely uses nano.
 On macOS I normally use emacs (information here), but many may prefer nano or vim.
-If you want to use a different editor, replace emacs in all of the following steps with your preferred editor.
+If you want to use a different editor, replace nano in all of the following steps with your preferred editor.
+On Windows systems, the default text editor is nano

 [user]